 Regional and International Tour: Best Intentions

 Emilia, a well to do Army wife, and Angelica, a live-in nanny, have never met, or have they?
 Their situations seem extremely familiar to one another the more they begin to explore the moments leading up to their meeting.
 Both spirited, A- personality women, they find themselves stuck (both physically and mentally).
 As their individual stories creep out ,they find that they have more than a few secrets to share.
 Racked by guilt, confusion and even suffering from disillusion, they explore the nature of their captivity as well as a shared personality flaw which seems to have landed them in this situation.
 Based upon significant, but often overlooked, female characters from Othello and Romeo and Juliet, these two women breathe new light and darkness into what they thought were their best intentions.

-This play is written by Catie O’Keefe, conceived by Brown and Fritsche, and devised through a partnership of all three artists.
+This play is written by Catie O’Keefe, conceived by Courtney Brown and Amy Fritsche*, and devised through a partnership of all three artists.